SMA Sunny Boy RS485 Modbus to MQTT Integration Guide

 If your SMA inverter has the optional RS485 Data Module (Piggy-Back) installed, you can entirely bypass SMA’s proprietary Speedwire protocols and poll standard Modbus RTU data directly from the physical layer.

-Locate the RS485 communication terminal block on the inverter (normally a 4-pin or 6-pin green connector).
-Connect it to your RS485 Master device (Gateway, PLC or USB adapter) with a standard 3 wire topology:
+Locate the RS485 communication terminal block on the inverter (usually a 4-pin or 6-pin green connector on the Piggy-Back board).
+Connect it to your RS485 Master device (Gateway, PLC or USB adapter) in a standard 3-wire topology:

 * Note: If your polling device is at the end of the RS485 daisy chain, ensure the termination resistor jumper on the SMA module is set correctly across the bus.